“I have no idea what to write.”

 “I want to stand out.”

 “I want to have a theme.”

 These are all comments I hear from medical school applicants as they start thinking about what topics to include in their medical school personal statement.
 I find that applicants often feel pressured to be unique and to write something the medical school admissions officer has never read before.
-But if you follow a few basic guidelines, you will create a personal statement that is all yours and achieves the ultimate goal of telling your story.
+But, if you follow a few basic guidelines, you will create a personal statement that is uniquely yours and achieves the ultimate goal of telling your story.
 Remember, your personal statement should be personal!